AlaaYlula/my-notes1/README.md

 # my-notes1
 #
 My Name is Ala' Alwazani
-I graduated from JUST University with bachelor degree of Network Enginnering and security on 2014.
+I graduated from JUST University with bachelor degree of Network Enginnering and security in 2014.

 #
 Every devloper may faces some issues during programe the projects or maybe appear after ayear or more.